gjaroli04/cse15l-lab-reports/lab5.md

 java PrimeNumberGenerator > actual_prime_numbers.txt
 ```

+This triggered the bugs because the bugs existed in my "PrimeNumberGenerator.java" file, and running it caused the ArrayIndexOutOfBoundsException because there was faulty code in the file.

 **4. A description of what to edit to fix the bug**

 The bug was fixed by modifying the generatePrimes method to use an ArrayList for storage of prime numbers.
 The ArrayList allows elements to be added, eliminating the need to specify a fixed size upfront.